Calling all flock keepers and backyard chicken enthusiasts, prepare for your next DIY adventure…Build a Chicken Coop!

 Frequently Asked Questions

-We get asked many questions about chicken coops and building them, here are some of the most frequent that will help you before you start your project.
+We get asked many questions about chicken coops and building them, here are some of the most frequent ones that will help you before you start your project.

 Q. How big should my chicken coop be?